edbennett/matlab-hpc-2021-05-24/_episodes/08-spmd.md

 ## spmd
 * **spmd** stands for **s**ingle **p**rogram **m**ultiple **d**ata.
-SPMD, in the parallel computing paradigm, usually refers to a parallel program written for distributed-memory architectures using the Message-Passing Inteface (MPI).
+SPMD, in the parallel computing paradigm, usually refers to a parallel program written for distributed-memory architectures using the Message-Passing Interface (MPI).
 * **s**ingle **p**rogram refers to the fact that the statements inside the block execute on all the workers in the active parallel loop.
 * **m**ultiple **d**ata aspect refers to the ability of the workers (labs) to work on a different data set while executing the same code.

-The basic syntax for **smpd** programs in MATLAB is:
+The basic syntax for **spmd** programs in MATLAB is:
 ~~~
 % execution on master/client
 spmd (n)